Dec 27, 2023

 4. How can I use usage-based billing on marketplaces?

-2. Legal: To simplify the procurement process, you can use standardized license terms for public product listings and private offers readily available on marketplaces.
-You can also choose a custom EULA for your contract, requiring legal interventions.
+To simplify the procurement process, you can use standardized license terms for public product listings and private offers readily available on marketplaces.
+You can also choose a custom EULA for your contract that requires legal intervention.

 The average listing time for marketplace sellers with Clazar as a co-pilot has been ten days.
 The fastest go-live time has been two days from the date of submission.

-Listing is the beginning of the sales journey on cloud marketplaces.
-The path ahead is to:
+Listing is just the beginning of the sales journey on cloud marketplaces.
+Once your product is live on a cloud marketplace, you must:

 1. Drive traffic to the marketplace listing page